- Campus Recreation & Wellness (CRW)

 Dynamic Leadership Institute (DLI)

-WKU students are invited to apply for admission in the Institute.
+WKU students are invited to apply for admission to the Institute.
 The Institute consists of four phases.
 Each phase is a semester with six workshops or activities that address a variety of leadership topics.
 Students are selected to represent a diverse group of ages, interests, and levels of leadership ability.
 Applications are available at the Leadership & Volunteerism office, DSU 2059.

 Volunteer Initiative Program (VIP)

 The VIP exists to provide students with information about community service and volunteer opportunities in the Bowling Green area.
 Students have the opportunity to volunteer their time to local service agencies and get involved in the community.
 Volunteer opportunities range from one day events to semester long activities.
 There is something out there for everyone and the experience is priceless.
-The program is open to all WKU students, faculty and staff.
+The program is open to all WKU students, faculty, and staff.

 The Office of Student Activities works to provide co-curricular activities for those students who want to become involved at WKU.
 We have over 300 registered student organizations, ranging from departmental, campus ministries, general clubs, honor societies, intramural recreation, professional, service, student representative and Greek life (fraternity and sorority).